-Residential Level II Mental Health
+Residential Level II Mental Health and SUD Treatment

 Residential treatment programs are those that offer housing and meals in addition to Mental Health treatment.
 Rehab facilities that offer residential treatment allow patients to focus solely on recovery, in an environment totally separate from their lives.
 Some rehab centers specialize in short-term residential treatment (a few days to a week or two), while others solely provide treatment on a long-term basis (several weeks to months).
-At Rockland Treatment Center, we offer both, and tailor treatment to the patient’s individual requirements.
+At Rockland Treatment Center, we offer both and tailor treatment to the patient’s individual requirements.

-Mental Health Treatment Focus
+Mental Health Treatment and SUD Focus

 Many of those suffering from addiction also suffer from mental or emotional illnesses like schizophrenia, bipolar disorder, depression, or anxiety disorders.
 Rockland Treatment Center treats those with a dual diagnosis or co-occurring disorder and we administer psychiatric treatment to address the person’s mental health issue in addition to drug and alcohol rehabilitation.

 In individual therapy, a patient meets one-on-one with a Licensed Therapist or Maser’s Level counselor.
 Therapy is a pivotal part of effective mental health treatment, as it often covers root causes of addiction, including challenges faced by the patient in their social, family, and work/school life.

 Research clearly demonstrates that recovery is far more successful and sustainable when loved ones like family members participate in the patient’s Residential Treatment.
 Genetic factors may be at play when it comes to drug and alcohol addiction, as well as mental health issues.
 Family dynamics often play a critical role in addiction triggers, and if properly educated, family members can be a strong source of support when it comes to rehabilitation.